ahmedabdelsalam22/BookReviewingAPI/README.md

 - Write clear and concise commit messages.
 - Provide appropriate documentation for new features or changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both personal and commercial purposes.

 ## Contact

-If you have any questions or inquiries regarding the BookReviewingAPI project, please contact the repository owner at [ahmedabdelsalam22@gmail.com](mailto:ahmedabdelsalam22@gmail.com).
+If you have any questions or inquiries regarding the BookReviewingAPI project, please contact the repository owner at [ahmedabdelsalam22@gmail.com](mailto:er909112@gmail.com).

 Thank you for your interest in the BookReviewingAPI!